friuns2/BlackFriday-GPTs-Prompts/gpts/medspa-website-content.md

 2. Benefits of {{medspa treatment}}.
 3. Who's a {{medspa treatment}} candidate?
 4. The goal of {{medspa treatment}}  & the kind of results you can achieve with {{medspa treatment}}.
 5. Common areas for {{medspa treatment}} & its purpose in that area.
 6. Pre & Post care.
 7. Contraindications.
 8. Section with common FAQs.   {{medspa treatment}}
 ```

+## Welcome Message
+Use this prompt to help create copy for your menu of services on your medspa website.

 ## Conversation